gkiely/calculator/README.md

 # Calculator
-Testing out a new approach to building an application using SDUI.
+Testing out a new approach to building applications using SDUI.

 [Demo](https://codesandbox.io/s/flamboyant-haze-5fjpn)